braze-inc/braze-docs/_docs/_partners/message_personalization/localization/smartling.md

 ---
 nav_title: Smartling
 article_title: Smartling
 description: "This reference article outlines the partnership between Braze and Smartling, a cloud-based software for localization.
-This integration allows you to translate email templates and Content Blocks in Braze."
+The Braze Connector supports the translation of HTML email templates, content blocks, as well as Canvases and Campaign email messages."
 alias: /partners/smartling/
 page_type: partner
 search_tag: Partner